DuPAL-PAL-DUmper/dpdumper/README.md

 ## Requirements

-The [dupicolib](https://github.com/DuPAL-PAL-DUmper/dupicolib) library is required for this tool to work.
+The [dupicolib](https://github.com/DuPAL-PAL-DUmper/dupicolib) and [dpdumperlib](https://github.com/DuPAL-PAL-DUmper/dpdumperlib) libraries are required for this tool to work.